Shorter Version

 It is perhaps not a coincidence that On Liberty, among other things a great document of political liberalism, appeared in the same period as poetic assertions of individual perception and emotion, and of mercantile demands for laissez-faire; one can find, for example, parallels between Mill's thought and that of Alexis De Tocqueville, Matthew Arnold, and Florence Nightingale.

-Mill was a chief administrator of the East India Company; the author of treatises on a wide range of subjects in psychology, logic, religious thought, and politics; a lifelong journalist and essayist; the editor of the Westminister Review; a member of Parliament; and the author of the first bill for women's suffrage.
-His Autobiography, considered perhaps the finest example of a Victorian inteclletual autobiography and a model for its genre, represents a psycholgically acute and introspective explanation of the genesis, internal tensions, and personal limitations which both activated and constricted his intellectual preoccupations and achievements.
+Mill was a chief adminstrator of the East India Company; the author of treatises on a wide range of subjects in psychology, logic, religious thought, and politics; a lifelong journalist and essayst; the editor of the Westminister Review; a member of Parliament; and the author of the first bill for women's suffrage.
+His Autobiography, considered perhaps the finest example of a Victorian intelletual autobiography and a model for its genre, repesents a psycholgicaly acute and introspective explanation of the genesis, internal tensions, and personal limitations which both activated and constricted his intellectual preoccupations and achievements.

 At least in 1859, what did Mill see as the chief threat to political liberty in the nineteenth century?